For introverts, slow-paced living is a key to a happy and contented life.

 We are all creative.
 All of us.
-Doing some kind of creative activity every day is nourishing, especially when we’re feeling time poor.
-It doesn’t matter whether what you produce is “good,” it only matters that we take the time.
+Doing some kind of creative activity is nourishing, especially when we’re feeling time poor.
+It doesn’t matter whether what you produce is “good,” it only matters that you take the time.

 I have my “making things desk” set out in an old bureau in my living room with all my paints waiting so I can grab five minutes to splash color about or glue paper to things anytime I want.
 I’ve found that if I have to haul everything out and tidy it away every time, I don’t do it often.
 It can just be a coloring book and some pens, but make it easy, and you’ll be much more likely to grab a little introvert time.